 What is the minimum share of investments in transitional and enabling activities?
+0%, however, on occasion, it may be that a proportion of holdings are in transitional or enabling activities.

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?